 The archive follows no clear stream of historicity, but rather presents itself as a study of behavioural repetition across varying socio-political climates that share one thing in common: the pursuit of endless acceleration, at the cost of ecologically balanced cycles of growth and decay.
 The archive currently spans geographically across Ukraine, Romania, Belgium, Germany, Moldova and Sicily.

-Not to bear Witness, but to bear Presence.
-2024.
-Poster, texts and photography.
+Not to bear Witness, but to bear Presence, 2024

 icw.
 Tudor Bratu